aabccd021/Technical-Interview-Assignment-Langaku-Backend/README.md

 When our application scales up and we have a lot of learning log entries, the aggregation query might become slow, as it needs to scan a lot of rows in the `learning_log` table.
+Although we can scale by adding readonly replicas to scale the read queries, the aggregation query will still be slow if the table is very large.

 To optimize this, we can denormalize the data by pre-aggregating the learning log entries into a separate table.
 For example, we can have a `learning_log_aggregates` table: